 Once your pins have been validated, when you check back on your analytics on Pinterest there should be an R under the Pin type section.

-I didn’t have any problems when I tried to get rich pins, but please comment or get in touch if you do and I will try to help.
+I didn’t have any problems when I tried to apply for rich pins, but please comment or get in touch if you do and I will try to help.

-Now that you have rich pins, make sure to read this post on how to make images that will get re-pinned on Pinterest, so you can get even better engagement on your new rich pins.
+Now that you have rich pins, make sure to read this post on how to design AWESOME pins, so you can get even better engagement on your new rich pins.

-Or, check out these other posts I know you’ll love:
+Or, check out these other Pinterest posts you might enjoy:

 - How to make $1,500+ a month on Pinterest